MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies.md

 Lists sync is set up to automatically sign users in with their Windows account credentials.
 If you enable this setting, people who used Microsoft Lists previously and who are signed in on an Azure AD-joined PC will no longer be able to set up Lists sync without entering their account credentials.

 > [!IMPORTANT]
-> If the [Office browser extension](https://microsoftedge.microsoft.com/addons/detail/office/gggmmkjegpiggikcnhidnjjhmicpibll?source=sfw) isn't installed on users’ Chromium-based browsers (Edge, Chrome, etc.), we strongly recommend leaving silent account configuration enabled to ensure the seamless operation of List sync via Nucleus.exe.
+> If the [Office browser extension](https://microsoftedge.microsoft.com/addons/detail/office/gggmmkjegpiggikcnhidnjjhmicpibll?source=sfw) isn't installed on users’ Chromium-based browsers (Microsoft Edge, Chrome, etc.), we strongly recommend leaving silent account configuration enabled to ensure the seamless operation of List sync via Microsoft.SharePoint.exe.

 Enabling this policy sets the following registry key value to 1: